AntoninJoly/receipt_enhancement/README.md

 These operation are tuned to work on specific conditions (background mainly) and will not work if used in unrelated conditions.
 I blured some parts of the receipt data since they contain information that can be used for identification.

-Click [here](https://engineering.monstar-lab.com/en/post/2021/12/20/Receipt-recognition-using-computer-vision-and-deep-learning/ ) to see the blog post I wrote about it using a combination of CV and DL.
+Click [here (english version)](https://engineering.monstar-lab.com/en/post/2021/12/20/Receipt-recognition-using-computer-vision-and-deep-learning/) or [here (japanese version)](https://engineering.monstar-lab.com/jp/post/2021/12/20/Receipt-recognition-using-computer-vision-and-deep-learning/) to see the blog post I wrote about it using a combination of CV and DL.